Faculty and Staff

 - Soil chemistry

-To advance the “broader impacts” of research, I try to provide service to society through participation in various national and international committees and panels; advising federal and state agencies; working with natural resource managers and policy makers; briefing Congress and state officials; serving as an associate editor for the journal, Biogeochemistry; and informing the media and the public on the results of research.
+To advance the “broader impacts” of research, I try to serve society through participation in various national and international committees and panels; advising federal and state agencies; working with natural resource managers and policy makers; briefing Congress and state officials; serving as an associate editor for the journal, Biogeochemistry; and informing the media and the public on the results of research.
 I am particularly interested in multidisciplinary activities, and synthesis and translation of scientific and engineering research.
 These activities inform my research.
 Finally, I am interested in improving and advancing science communication.
 I want science and engineering information to be accessible to the public and policy-makers to help guide cost-effective decisions on natural resource management.

 - Environmental chemistry